MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-update-luis.md

 bf luis:application:show --appId <application-id> --endpoint <endpoint> --subscriptionKey <subscription-key>
 ```

-For additional information on using this command, see [bf luis:application:show][bf-luisapplicationshow] in the Bot Framework CLI LUIS README.
+For additional information on using this command, see [bf luis:application:show][bf-luisapplicationshow] in the Bot Framework CLI LUIS `README`.

 If you don't know your LUIS application ID, you can use the [luis:application:list][bf-luisapplicationlist] command to get it, along with the active version ID.
 This command lists all LUIS apps that have been created in the specified LUIS authoring resource.
 The LUIS application ID is returned as `id` and the active version ID is returned as `activeVersion`.